JAOP1/pyristic_lab/README.md

 This project has a docker-compose file, it orchestate the API and the front end.
 The following command should be executed:
 - `docker compose up`

 The command mentioned above pull the current available image of the pyristicAPI and the front end image.
 After that, you will see both services up.
+If everything works, you could see the UI typing in your browser **http://localhost:3000/**.
 Enjoy solving optimization problems!!!

 If you want to remove the containers related to the project, execute the following:
 - `docker compose down`